-Keçeli Bath: Located in Bursa Çekirge, at the intersection of I. Murad Avenue and Selvi Street, as there is no inscription it is unknown when this bath was commissioned or who commissioned it.
+Keçeli Bath: Located in Bursa Çekirge, at the intersection of Murad I Avenue and Selvi Street, as there is no inscription it is unknown when it was commissioned or who commissioned it.
 The architecture of the structure suggests that it was built before the reign of Fatih, in the 14th century.
 The square bath has a dome and a tiled roof.
-The covered apodyterium is a rectangle 6.40x9.90 metre.
+The covered apodyterium is rectangle (6.40x9.90 metres).
 The warm room is square and has a dome.
 The hot room is a rectangle and has a dome.